cyrilletuzi/angular-rx-submit/README.md

 I personnally think `rxSubmit()` should be part of `@angular/rxjs-interop`.

-For now, the Angular team has discarded [this request](https://github.com/angular/angular/issues/65199) (from someone else), without even allowing proper discussion about it.
+For now, the Angular team has discarded [this request](https://github.com/angular/angular/issues/65199) (from someone else), without allowing proper discussion about it.

 One can feel free to advocate for it if one want.